- Search The Registry

 - My Account

 *On this date in 1809, Benjamin Curtis was born.
-He was a white-American attorney and United States Supreme Court Justice.
+He was a white-American attorney and the United States Supreme Court, Justice.
 Curtis was the first and only Whig justice of the Supreme Court.
 He successfully acted as chief counsel for the Impeachment of U.S. President Andrew Johnson during the first presidential impeachment trial.

 In 1834, he moved to Boston where he joined the law firm of Charles P. Curtis.
 Practicing in that maritime city allowed Curtis to develop expertise in admiralty law, and he also became known for his familiarity with patent law.
 In 1836, Curtis participated in the Massachusetts "freedom suit" of Commonwealth v.
 Aves on behalf of the defendant.
 The decision in this freedom suit engendered controversy and helped to alienate the South.
 It was in contrast to the Dred Scott decision, in which he participated as an Associate Justice of the Supreme Court.
 Curtis was married three times and had 12 children.
 Curtis received a recess appointment to the Supreme Court on September 22, 1851, by President Millard Fillmore, filling the vacancy caused by the death of Levi Woodbury.